The idea is scary enough. But do you know what’s scarier? Facing a sinking ship without even realizing it.

 The moment you embark on a relationship with someone, you start to put effort into it, especially when long distance is involved.
 Putting in extra effort to make it work is normal.
 You are spending a lot of time planning your next visit or preparing a birthday present.
 It could even be as simple as working around time differences to schedule a phone call.

 But what if one of you stops putting forth as much effort to make the relationship work?
-Not only is that imbalance a sign of unhealthy relationship, it is also a sign that you need to ask yourself the daunting question: Is this still worth it?
+Not only is that imbalance a sign of unhealthy relationship, it is also a sign that you need to ask yourself the daunting question: is long distance relationship worth it?

 Even if you’re not talking about settling down, it’s important that you share common goals.
 In my previous relationship, I failed to realize that we didn’t have the same goal.
 We used to have arguments about the future.
 As much as we tried to compromise, it did not succeed.
 Compromising is one thing, but what if you want different things in life?
 Then the relationship is doomed from the beginning.